hankbao/libreboot/www/git.md

 General Public License, version 3 or (at your option) any later version**, is preferred; we will also accept any other free license.

+*We require all documentation and website changes to use the [GNU Free Documentation License, version 1.3](docs/fdl-1.3.md) or (at your option) any later version published by the Free Software Foundation; without Invariant sections, without front cover texts and without back cover texts.*

 Libreboot development is facilitated by *[git](https://git-scm.com/)*, a *distributed* version control system.
 You will need to install Git (most GNU+Linux distributions package it in their repositories).